arithmetica-org/arithmetica/README.md

 [Download basic_math_operations](https://github.com/avighnac/basic_math_operations/releases/) in a similar manner.
 However, you do not have to include any headers for [basic_math_operations](https://github.com/avighnac/basic_math_operations).
 Use the following command to compile:
 `gcc/g++ filename.cpp/c [your arguments] -L. -larithmetica -lbasic_math_operations`
 ## CMake
 Clone [basic_math_operations](https://github.com/avighnac/basic_math_operations) and [arithmetica](https://github.com/avighnac/arithmetica) using `git`, or download the repositories.
-If your project is on github, then use [submodules](https://github.blog/2016-02-01-working-with-submodules/) to prevent cluttering your language statistics.
+If your project is on GitHub, then use [submodules](https://github.blog/2016-02-01-working-with-submodules/) to prevent cluttering your language statistics.
 In either case, the repositories should be present in your project's base folder (or any subfolders in that base folder).

 In your _base_ `CMakeLists.txt` file, include the following lines of code:
 ```cmake